Generic selectors

 There have been some significant alterations made to the usual World Cup format.

-Sixteen host cities will provide the backdrop for the tournament consisting of the 48 participating nations split into 12 groups of 4 teams.
-As usual, the top two will progress to the knockout stages but the best third-place sides will also qualify for the new round of 32, due to the increase in numbers.
+Sixteen host cities will provide the backdrop for the tournament, which will consist of 48 participating nations split into 12 groups of 4 teams.
+As usual, the top two will progress to the knockout stages, but due to the increase in numbers, the best third-place sides will also qualify for the new round of 32.

 Where are the 2026 World Cup host cities?

-With the bidding process completed, the 16 host cities are now confirmed.
+The bidding process has been completed, and the 16 host cities are confirmed.
 Across the three host nations, the logistics have been split into three geographical locations: west, central, and east.
-The US has 11 host locations, two are in Canada and three in Mexico.
+The US has 11 host locations, two in Canada, and three in Mexico.

 West Region